Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Public key** is a 32-byte string representing a point on elliptic curve Ed25519 [CFRG].

-**Extended private key** (aka "xprv") is a 64-byte string representing a key that can be used for deriving *child extended private and public keys*.
+**Extended private key** (aka “xprv”) is a 64-byte string representing a key that can be used for deriving *child extended private and public keys*.

-**Extended public key** (aka "xpub") is a 64-byte string representing a key that can be used for deriving *child extended public keys*.
+**Extended public key** (aka “xpub”) is a 64-byte string representing a key that can be used for deriving *child extended public keys*.

 **LEB128** is a [Little Endian Base-128](https://developers.google.com/protocol-buffers/docs/encoding#varints) encoding for unsigned integers used for length-prefixing of a variable-length *selector* string.